resuminator/docs/docs/developer-guide/setting-up.md

 :::info
 `NEXT_PUBLIC_MIXPANEL`, `NEXT_PUBLIC_PAPERCUPS`, `NEXT_PUBLIC_PAPYRUS`, and `NEXT_PUBLIC_APP_PROD` are optional configurations which are needed for a production level setup but can be ignored for the development setup.
 :::

+### Optional Services

+* [Mixpanel](https://mixpanel.com) - For performance analytics and collecting other usage statistics.
+You can setup a new Mixpanel account using the instructions here.
+Then use your API key as value for `NEXT_PUBLIC_MIXPANEL` environment variable.

+* [Papercups](https://papercups.io/) - For the in-app chat module.
+Create a new Papercups account and use your account key as the value for `NEXT_PUBLIC_PAPERCUPS` to setup an in-app chat.

+* [Papyrus](https://papyrus.resuminator.in/) - For PDF generation and printing the Resume.
+This is only needed if you wish to download PDFs in a local setup.
+Once you host your own Papyrus instance on AWS Lambda or Vercel's Serverless Functions, paste the link as the value for `NEXT_PUBLIC_PAPYRUS`

 ### Starting the dev instance